 New equipment, new construction, or remodeling of existing dairy plants requires a detailed review of plans prior to installing the equipment or commencing construction.
 These plans should be developed with the knowledge of the local inspector so the review is ongoing through the plan development stage.

 In addition to assistance from the local inspector or MDARD dairy plant specialists, Michigan State University Extension is also a good resource.
-MSU's Dairy Product Specialist, Dr. John Partridge, may be contacted via e-mail at firstname.lastname@example.org.
+MSU's Dairy Product Specialist, Gary Smith, may be contacted via e-mail at firstname.lastname@example.org.

 Along with planning for production, the Michigan Department of Environment, Great Lakes, and Energy should be contacted for assistance in waste disposal planning.

 Typically, MDARD will be interested in areas such as product handling and the isolation of raw milk from pasteurized product, dairy product protection from adulteration and bio-hazards, the equipment cleaning program, the production processes, the pasteurization process, restroom location, water supply and water supply protection, record keeping and product storage.